tmtsoftware/csw/docs/src/main/services/aas/csw-aas-http.md

-# Akka HTTP Adapter (csw-aas-http)
+# Pekko HTTP Adapter (csw-aas-http)

-This library is a security adapter for Akka HTTP server applications. `csw-aas` uses [OpenId Connect](https://openid.net/developers/how-connect-works/) for authentication and authorization.
+This library is a security adapter for Pekko HTTP server applications. `csw-aas` uses [OpenId Connect](https://openid.net/developers/how-connect-works/) for authentication and authorization.
 The authentication server used by AAS is [Keycloak](https://www.keycloak.org/).
 We recommended that you get familiar with Keycloak's documentation and configurations to